Lake Babati

 Lake Babati is a lake in Tanzania known for its population of hippos.
 Recent droughts have led to a drop in the number of sightings of hippos, causing concern for local hoteliers.
+The lake has an area of 21 km2, spans 10 by 3 km, and has a maximum depth of 5 m.

 The lake is located near Babati town, in the Babati Urban District of Manyara Region.